jamesonyee/LinkedList/readme.txt

 merge sort (ascending or descending)

 note: at the moment you can only test one sort function at a time.
-Uncomment the last line of the split fuction (243) and the 2 lines in the drive code to test the other sort fuction.
+Uncomment the last line of the split fuction (243) and the 2 lines in driver.cpp to test the other sort fuction.